We've compiled a list of marketing tips for architects that actually make the phone ring; all you need is a bit of practice and a lot of patience.

 - What type of house do these ideal clients already live in?
 Maybe we can advertise in their neighborhood.

-- Who else is already selling to or advising your blue cod clients?
+- Who else is already selling to or advising these prospective clients?
 Maybe we can we can do joint marketing with these people.

 - What publication do they subscribe to?
 Maybe we can advertise there, get free coverage on a project or even write for the publication.